 VoIP allows you to make calls anytime, anywhere, and you only need a reliable internet connection and an internet-enabled smart device with a speaker and microphone.
 VoIP technology converts analog voice signals into digital packets of information transmitted over the internet connection.
 VoIP digital signals are then reconverted into regular phone signals at the destination.

 VoIP is transforming into full-featured unified communication hubs handling all communication forms, including voice calls, web conferences, voice mail, faxes, and email.
-There are different VoIP types, including integrated access, Hosted IP private branch exchange (PBX), session initial protocol (SIP), and managed IP PBX.
+Different VoIP types include integrated access, Hosted IP private branch exchange (PBX), session initial protocol (SIP), and managed IP PBX.

 VoIP Advantages and Disadvantages

-VoIP has several benefits, especially for a business that aims to reduce their costs and improve their conference call quality.
-As with every piece of technology, VoIP has its disadvantages limiting its use.
+VoIP has several benefits, especially for a business that aims to reduce costs and improve conference call quality.
+However, as with every piece of technology, VoIP has its disadvantages limiting its use.

 Advantages of VoIP

 Adopting VoIP systems can help an organization achieve significant cost savings.
-It can help you save on your phone bills by more than 50%.
+For example, it can help you save on your phone bills by more than 50%.
 However, the cost savings will vary depending on the VoIP service you choose and your business needs.
-VoIP can save on costs either directly or indirectly.
+Nevertheless, VoIP can save on costs either directly or indirectly.

 Direct Cost Savings